okstaticzero/reactjs-todo-advanced/README.md

 Working example: http://todoadvanced.zerostatic.com

 ```
-//cd to directory and...
+# cd to directory and...
-npm install
+npm install or yarn install
 ```

 ```